Row, row row that boat gently down stream….Do you remember that nursery rhyme?

-We are talking boats, here is a subject that all kids love!
-Small boats large boats, crafts, speedboats, ships, pirate ships, yatchs, diggys and sail boats.
+Here is a subject that all kids love!
+Small boats large boats, crafts, speedboats, ships, pirate ships, yachts, diggys and sailboats.

-In this post I am not going to show you how to build a boat, I wish, but more like find an easy solution to kind of craft a boat, out of paper.
+In this post I show you how to build a boat, I wish, but more like find an easy solution to craft a boat, out of paper.

-Because we want our boat to go into water, we are going to……….. make paper boats that float!
+Because we want our boat to go into the water, we are going to………..
+Make Paper Boats that Float!

 Glancing upon our harbours there are rows of boats all lined up ready to venture out to rivers, canals and even to sea.

-Sounds good doesn’t it? like freeing yourself from the city fumes, noise and congestion and out to freedom, breathing in fresh air and breaking free from the ties of our everyday surroundings!
+Sounds good doesn’t it? like freeing yourself from the city fumes, noise and congestion when you sail out at sea, breathing in the fresh air and breaking free from the ties of our everyday surroundings!

 Can you remember, or have you ever when you were a kid or even have your kids ever tried to make a paper boat?

-I remember back in the day as a kid I use to be able to make a paper boat out of a newpaper!
+I remember back in the day as a kid I used to be able to make a paper boat out of a newspaper!

-Then over the years, unfortunatley forgot how to make one, I just lost that hey presto moment!
+Then over the years, unfortunately, I forgot how to make one, I just lost that hey presto moment!

-Oooo’h I thought, I’ll try, well have many takes, I failed drastically.
+Ooh, I thought, I’ll try, having many takes, but I failed drastically.
 Fold after fold I tried and just couldn’t pull it off.

 Time after time I tried to fold an A4 sheet of paper and kind of got halfway there, then lost my way.

-I let this go, but was not beaten yet.
+I let this go but was not beaten yet.
 By fluke, I randomly grabbed an A4 sheet of paper and without much thought had another go and viola I got it!
-I found the way to fold and pull out a boat.
+I found a way to fold and pull out a boat.

 But will it float?
 I asked myself, the kids would run to the sink fill it up with water and place their paper boats in it.

-Eventually paper being paper got water logged and the boats would eventually sink!
+Eventually, paper being paper got waterlogged and the boats would sink after some time!

 So how would we stop this from happening?